 - If your child is sick less than 30 minutes after having a dose of sodium bicarbonate, give them the same dose again.

-- If your child is sick more than 30 minutes after having a dose of sodium bicarbonate, you do not need to give them another dose.
+- If your child is sick more than 30 minutes after having a dose of sodium bicarbonate, do not give them another dose.
 Wait until the next normal dose.

 What if I forget to give it?

-If you usually give it twice a day: If you remember up to 6 hours after you should have given a dose, give your child the missed dose.
-For example, if you usually give a dose at about 7 am, you can give the missed dose at any time up to 1 pm.
+If you normally give it once or twice each day: If you remember up to 6 hours after you should have given a dose, give your child the missed dose.
+For example, if you usually give a dose at about 7 am, you can give the missed dose at any time before 1 pm.
 If you remember after that time, do not give the missed dose.
 Wait until the next normal dose.
 You do not need to wake your child up to give a missed dose.

 What if I give too much?